KareemAbdelaty/TreeCourseScheduler/README.md

 # TreeCourseScheduler
+This program was developed by Tutorial 3 Group 1 in order schedule courses based on the Requirments defined in problem description by utlising an And-tree based search.
+The program expects 10 inputs defined below.
+The code assumes that all arguments entered are valid(correct filepaths and integer values for weights and penalties) and will not attempt to handle invalid inputs.
+If valid inputs are passed to the program, the Program will start searching for the optimal solution.
+After the search is complete the program will either print to the console "no possible solutions" if there are no possible solutions to the given input or it will print the best solution it has found with its eval value.
+Lastly, during the proccess of the search the code will update the output file whenever it finds a better solution.
+This allows the user to extract valid non-optimal solutions even if the search has not terminated.
+At the end of the search the output file will contain the optimal solution(the same one being outputted to the console).

-This program was developed by Tutorial 3 Group 1 in order schedule courses based on the Requirments defined in problem description by utlising an And-tree based search. here is the neccasry information in order to be able to run this Program:
+here is the neccasry information in order to be able to run this Program:

 Compiling and running the code:
 	Compiling the code: